 Chad’s in a nutshell: One of the oldest colleges in the University, St Chad’s is spread out among superb historic locations in the heart of mediaeval Durham.
-We pride ourselves on maintaining the very highest academic standards, with students studying for everything under the sun in a relaxed, open, supportive atmosphere.
-We’re small enough to make our claim to being a community more than mere rhetoric, but we’re also large enough to be pretty diverse, and to give people plenty of scope simply to be themselves.
+We pride ourselves on maintaining the very highest academic standards, with students studying the whole range of Durham degrees in a relaxed, open, supportive atmosphere.
+We’re small enough to ensure that our claim to being a community is more than mere rhetoric, but we’re also large enough to be quite a diverse community which gives people scope simply to be themselves, and to make some wonderfully unlikely friendships with people from very different backgrounds.
+Chad’s is a wonderful place to learn to see the world from a whole variety of different perspectives – fundamental to being truly educated!

-Location: The College is remarkably situated, occupying a dramatic site just fifty metres from Durham Cathedral – a World Heritage Site.
+Location: The College is beautifully situated, occupying a dramatic site just a few metres from Durham Cathedral – a World Heritage Site.
 Beyond the back gardens, the land falls away into the wooded gorge of the River Wear which winds round our high peninsula – once the citadel of the Prince Bishops and a symbol of Norman power.

-Academic success: The College has excellent completion rates, and we have amongst the best library facilities and most extensive study spaces of any Durham college.
-Each year, Chad’s students achieve outstanding academic results: in 2019, 98.1% of our students graduated with a 1st or upper second class honours degree.
+Academic success: The College has excellent completion rates, and we have extensive library facilities and study spaces of any Durham college.
+Each year, Chad’s students achieve outstanding academic results: in 2023, 93% of our students graduated with a 1st or upper second class honours degree.
 Our students go on to a hugely varied array of vocations and careers.

-Size: Perfectly-sized (in our view) at just over 550 students, the College offers students the twin advantages of being part of a small, supportive, historic, inclusive community, while being fully part of one of the best universities in Britain.
+Size: Perfectly-sized (in our view) at just over 550 students, the College offers students the twin advantages of being part of a small, supportive, historic, inclusive community, while being fully part of one of the best universities in the UK.